egnwd/advent/reflections-out/day03.md

 para :: ([a] -> ([a], b)) -> [a] -> b
 ```

-So, an _apomorphism_ is hte dual of the _paramorphism_, and the way I have tried to think of it (which may be wrong) is:
+So, an _apomorphism_ is the dual of the _paramorphism_, and the way I have tried to think of it (which may be wrong) is:
 you take a seed value and build a structure by providing either the rest of the structure, or a bit of the structure and the next seed.
 The type is roughly:

 ```haskell